In honour of Mary Oliver

 Mary Oliver’s words speak to my yearning to make this life—my life—matter.
 My desire to live a life with meaning calls me to reflect, contemplate and get clear about who and what matter.

 The thing is—and maybe you relate here—I find it very hard to create time and space for this type of discernment as I dash between the work of Willow, playground-supervision duty at my daughter’s school, accompanying my dad to his doctor’s appointments, the new spin class I love because of its early morning start time, and on and on.

 I need help to hit pause.
 And that’s where Willow comes into the picture.
 If it weren’t for Willow, I’d probably lead a much less intentional life.

 Heart-Centred and Holistic End-of-Life Planning

 You see, Willow helps people with heart-centred, holistic and pragmatic end-of-life planning.
-Our Reality of Our Mortality End-of-Life Planning Checklist marries the pragmatic with the poetic.
+Our free-to-download, Reality of Our Mortality Planning Checklist marries the pragmatic with the poetic.
 Topics like Legal and Financial Authority and Health and Personal-Care Wishes and Decision Making sit alongside Making Sense of Life and Death and Grieving and Healing.
 Planning inside this holistic container leaves me feeling enriched, energized and connected.
 Planning ahead for my inevitable death is soulful work, helping me to live and love fully now.